BorisMolch/pfrontend-temp/content/presskit/_index.md

 ## Synopsis

 PatchWorld makes you a sonic traveler in the metaverse of interactive music and sound, in environments transformed and expanded together by its players.
-Journeying in VR through this sensory audiovisual playground, you can explore, play, customize, build and share -- fully immersed in music and fantasy.
+Journeying in VR through this sensory audiovisual playground, you can play, build and share -- fully immersed in music and fantasy.

 ## An unprecedented toolset